disktree/drylungs/content/records/mdma007/index.md

 	}
 ]
 ---
 Had to look twice when there was a message from the legendary Kazuyuki Kishimo in my mail box asking if I wanna release something with him!
-If one of your alltime favorite artists contacts you on his own there really only is one right answer & to make this release as grande as it needed to be I had to get Wolfgang from \"Hirntrust Grindmedia\" on board too for our third co-release together!
+If one of your alltime favorite artists contacts you on his own there really only is one right answer & to make this release as grande as it needed to be I had to get Wolfgang from [Hirntrust Grindmedia](http://www.hirntrust.at/) on board too for our third co-release together!
 Can't begin to state how happy I am with every aspect of the end result.